 They may undertake a clinical assessment to investigate an individual’s situation.
 There are a variety of methods available to help them assess their client including psychometric tests, interviews and direct observation of behaviour.
 Assessment may lead to advice, counselling or therapy.
 They use approaches, usually treatments, that have been shown to be effective in clinical research to make positive changes to people’s lives.

-Dr. Jenny Draisey, Dr. Louise Ennew, Dianne Everitt, Dr. Ann Fitzgerald, Dr. Caroline Foster, Margot Heurtematte, Bruce Holroyd, Katherine May, Dr. Paul Osler and Dr. Levent Yurdakul are our practitioners specialising in this therapy.
+Dr. Jenny Draisey, Dr. Louise Ennew, Dianne Everitt, Dr. Ann Fitzgerald, Dr. Caroline Foster, Margot Heurtematte, Bruce Holroyd, Katherine May, Dr. Paul Osler, Angela Park and Dr. Levent Yurdakul are our practitioners specialising in this therapy.

 Please review our Clinical Psychology FAQs should you have any questions prior to consulting our Chartered Psychologists.